erratbi/Node-EdgeGPT/README.md

 To install Node-EdgeGPT, follow these steps:

 1. Clone the repository: `git clone https://github.com/erratbi/Node-EdgeGPT.git`
-2. Navigate to the project directory: `cd Node-edgeGPT`
+2. Navigate to the project directory: `cd Node-EdgeGPT`
 3. Install dependencies: `yarn` or `npm install`

 Configuration
 -------------

-You can configure Node-EdgeGPT by modifying the `.env.example` file and rename it to `.env`.
+You can configure Node-EdgeGPT by modifying the `.env.example` file and renaming it to `.env`.
 This file contains the `COOKIE` variable needed for the CLI to function.
-To get your cookie head to [Bing chat](https://bing.com/chat), and follow this steps.
+To get your cookie, go to [Bing chat](https://bing.com/chat), and follow these steps.

 ![tutorial](https://images2.imgbox.com/c7/e6/HS4WhELy_o.gif)

 Usage
 -----